Submissions are now open: July 4-7, 2018

 It’s not yet Christmas, but here in the far west thoughts are already turning to balmy days of summer and the 9th Penzance Literary Festival!

 Taking Flight is our theme for the 2018 festival – perhaps you have written an inspiring memoir about change, a novel about someone starting a new life, a new beginning, or maybe a book about aircraft … Whatever it is, we love creativity at the Litfest and can’t wait to see your interpretation.

 Every year we receive an extraordinary variety of submissions.
-This year we are once again looking for ideas for talks, interviews, panels, writing workshops, open mic sessions … and then there’s our cabinet of curiosities which in the past has included some more unconventional subjects.
-To get an idea of our range, take a look at last year’s events.
+For 2018 we are once again looking for ideas for talks, interviews, panels, open mic sessions … including some more unconventional subjects.
+To get an idea of our range, take a look at the 2017 events.

-Within the loose framework of our Uncharted Waters theme we would like to receive submissions on subjects that will appeal to readers of all genres.
-We are mainly looking for submissions for adults, although we are also interested in hearing from writers for children and young people.
+Within the loose framework of our Taking Flight theme we would like to receive submissions on subjects that will appeal to readers of all genres – unfortunately, the LittleFest is being rested again in 2018.

 As well as individual sessions, we also welcome submissions for two individual strands in the programme.

 - Publishing Day.
 In 2015 this focused on self-publishing and hybrid publishing.
 In 2016 we had representatives from leading mainstream publishers and a high-profile agent.
 Both proved extremely popular with aspiring authors.
-In 2017 we are looking for ideas and proposals that will enable us to develop this strand and build its appeal still further.
+We rested the concept in 2017, but for 2018 we are looking for ideas and proposals that will enable us to develop this strand and build its appeal still further.